-It isn’t uncommon for pimples to form inside of your ear.
-And pimples in your ear can usually be treated at home without guidance from your doctor.
+It’s not uncommon for pimples to form inside of your ear, too.
+Pimples in your ear can usually be treated at home without guidance from your doctor.

-Learn more about what causes these pimples to form in your ear and how to make them go away.
+We’ll cover more about what causes pimples to form in your ear and how to make them go away.

 A whitehead occurs when oil, or sebum, clogs a pore.
 A blackhead occurs when sebum is exposed to air and turns dark.
-The sac under the skin can break, become irritated, or even infected to form cysts and nodules.
+The sac under the skin can break, become irritated, or even infected, leading to the formation of cysts and nodules.

-Acne in its various forms can appear in your ear, like in the auricle and the external ear canal.
+Acne in its various forms can appear in your ear, like in the outer ear (auricle) and the external ear canal.
 The skin of the outer ear covers cartilage and a small amount of fat.
-The skin of the ear canal has hair cells, as well as glands that produce oil and ear wax.
+The skin of the ear canal has hair cells as well as glands that produce oil and ear wax.

-A build-up in bacteria can be caused by a few things, like using ear buds or headphones that aren’t cleaned often, or sticking your finger in your ear.
+A buildup in bacteria can be caused by a few things, such as sticking your finger in your ear or using earbuds or headphones that aren’t cleaned often.

 Although it may be tempting to pop or squeeze the pimple, you should avoid this at all costs.
-This may get rid of the blemish, or it could get much worse.
+This may get rid of the blemish, or it could make it much worse.